stevedonovan/gentle-intro/src/1-basics.md

     Ok(text)
 }
 ```
-That `?` operator does almost exactly what the first match did; if the
+That `?` operator does almost exactly what the match on `File::open` does;
-result was an error, then it will immediately return that error.
-At the end, we
+if the result was an error, then it will immediately return that error.
+Otherwise, it returns the `Ok` result.
-still need to wrap up the string as a result.
+At the end, we still need to wrap up the string as a result.

 It's been a good year in Rust, and `?` was one of the cool things that
 became stable recently.
 You will still see the macro `try!` used in older code: